nuxeo-archives/tools-nuxeo-cmis-jmeter/README.txt

   The test scenario is the following:

-  1. create a folder at the root level
+  1. Creates a random folder at the root level
-  2. create 10 files
+  2. Creates 10 file documents with random contents using a french corpus
-  3. perform a getChildren on the folder
+  3. Performs a getChildren on the folder

-  This senario can be repeated using the loop properties (see below).
+  This senario is running in loop for the specified duration.

 * Requirement